samumantha/EO_workshop/EO_intro_slides.md

 * Introduction round
 * EO data and processing (general)
-* CSC resources for EO
+* CSC resources for EO; note on companies/non Fin research
 * Use cases of EO research using CSC resources
 * Discussion time / Ask us anything